Marriage and Divorce

 Child support will be ordered in conjunction with custody orders.
 Calculations are made under the Arizona Child Support Guidelines.
 Because we have such guidelines, child support tends to be one of the more predictable aspects of the case.
 Although the court may deviate from guidelines for good cause by increasing or decreasing the amount of child support to be paid by the obligor parent.

 Child custody determinations can be among the most difficult cases, but there are ways to improve success.
 Experienced attorneys know best how to help clients negotiate agreement to a parenting plan.
 And if agreement is not reached, how to litigate the important remaining issues strategically and persuasively.
-Never do the child custody lawyers with Stewart Law Group lose sight of the need to always assist clients in choosing the path that is in the children’s best interests and, if anything changes, help with custody modifications (ARS 25-411).
+Never do the child custody lawyers with Arizona Law Group lose sight of the need to always assist clients in choosing the path that is in the children’s best interests and, if anything changes, help with custody modifications (ARS 25-411).

 Property Settlement in Arizona Divorce